Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Memories for All.md

 Where things get powerful is in the aggregate.
 What resolves is a highly insightful picture of who your users are and what they need--a key context reservoir to improve the qualitative and quantitative experience.

-N.b. you can certainly direct the model with as much verbosity as you like, but we've found during extensive experimentation that [[Theory of Mind Is All You Need|the more you trust the model]] the better and more useful the results.
+N.b. you can certainly direct the model with as much verbosity as you like, but we've found during extensive experimentation that [[ARCHIVED; Theory of Mind Is All You Need|the more you trust the model]] the better and more useful the results.

 This isn't surprising when you consider how much content about what people are thinking is contained in a model's pretraining.
 It's led to some really exciting [emergent abilities](https://arxiv.org/abs/2302.02083).